Since/Depuis 1996

 Will this camp be challenging enough if I’m an advanced rider?

 YES.
-Bromont is an intense place to ride and our trails produce some of the best riders.
+We have selected our locations as they are great places to ride and are appropriate for all skill levels.
+Bromont has the most challenging terrain.
 Anyone who rides a mountain bike will find a place and time to throw down their very best at Dirt Camp.
 Many advanced riders return to camp, year after year, partly to hone their skills and also just to ride with the crew.
 We have tons of stunts, drops, dirt jumps, berms, gap jumps and North shore style ladder bridges on our site that can challenge any rider.

 ENGLISH IMMERSION